expressjs/expressjs.com/_includes/readmes/cookie-session.md

 ##### keys

-The list of keys to use to sign & verify cookie values.
+The list of keys to use to sign & verify cookie values, or a configured [`Keygrip`](https://www.npmjs.com/package/keygrip) instance.
 Set cookies are always signed with `keys[0]`, while the other keys are valid for verification, allowing for key rotation.
+If a `Keygrip` instance is provided, it can be used to change signature parameters like the algorithm of the signature.

 ##### secret